thomaslaich/outlook-ical-proxy/README.md

 # Simple outlook proxy

-When choosing to expose an Outlook calendar as `.ics` over a public (obfuscated URL), the resulting `.ics` file contains non-standard TZ identifiers.
-When importing such a calendar from URL into google calendar, the resulting events are not imported correctly.
+When exposing an Outlook calendar as `.ics` over a public (obfuscated) URL, the resulting `.ics` file contains non-standard TZ identifiers.
+When importing such a calendar from URL into e.g. Google calendar, the resulting events are usually shifted by a few hours.

-The problem described here in detail: https://support.google.com/calendar/thread/253308528?msgid=254249904&sjid=2904239245896180922-EU.
+The problem is described here in more detail: https://support.google.com/calendar/thread/253308528?msgid=254249904&sjid=2904239245896180922-EU.

 This simple proxy exposes a new endpoint (again with an obfuscated URL) that proxies each request to the Outlook server and serves the resulting `.ics` file with the corrected TZ identifiers.
-In my case, the `TZID` is just `Europe/Zurich`.

-The whole repo just serves as a POC of how to setup and deploy azure functions.
-I also use this function to synch my calendar to emacs org-mode.
+I personally use this Azure function to sync my calendar to emacs.

 ## Setup dev environment